Boston Team Headshots — We Come to Your Office

 Boston companies — why send your team across town to a studio?
-I bring my full professional setup directly to your office, whether you're in the Financial District, Back Bay, Seaport or anywhere in between.
+I bring my full professional studio setup directly to your office, whether you're in the Financial District, Back Bay, Seaport or anywhere in between.
 A conference room, lobby corner or open area — about 10 feet square — is all I need.
-Each person rotates through and most are done in under 10 minutes.
+Most teams finish in 4 hours or less, with each person rotating through in 8–10 minutes.
+Full studio lighting, polished results, no half-days out of the office.

 Every headshot comes out with identical lighting, background and polish — so your team page, LinkedIn profiles and company materials all look like they were shot by the same photographer on the same day.
 Because they were.